wtsi-ic/wtsi-software-policy/POLICY.md

 For a more complete definition please refer to the [FSF definition](http://www.gnu.org/philosophy/free-sw.html).
-An incomplete list of free software licenses (which are acceptable) as well as non-free software licenses (which are not acceptable) can be found at:
+An incomplete list of free software licences (which are acceptable) as well as non-free software licences (which are not acceptable) can be found at:
 <http://www.gnu.org/licenses/license-list.html>.
-Other licenses may be
+Other licences may be
 acceptable as well, provided they meet the requirements listed in the Free Software Foundation's definition.